About

 History and background

-This website, which today has become a well-known and respected climate news provider and climate action advocacy agency pushing for the transition to 100 per cent renewable energy started out in January 2013 as a ‘digital notebook’ created and compiled by journalist Mik Aidt.
+This website, which today has become a well-known and widely quoted climate news provider and climate action advocacy agency, pushing for the transition to 100 per cent renewable energy, has primarily been created by journalist Mik Aidt.

 Many people are saying: “This issue is simply too big – there is nothing I can do about this that will have any effect whatsoever – so why bother!”
 And then they try to forget about it entirely and get on with their lives.